Photography and environment in Iceland

 This project is open to participants aged 16 to 20.
 The program combines learning, sharing, getting to know Iceland and its culture, and having fun while exploring the city and some of the most stunning natural attractions in the Golden Circle and Reykjanes Peninsula excursions.
 We will visit spectacular waterfalls, geysers, impressive coastline, a volcano crater, the Thingvellir National Park and much more.

-Please note that this project is a learning/sharing camp and not a regular workcamp; it has a smaller work part and puts more emphasis on the personal learning process than on the community impact.
+Please note that this project is a learning/sharing camp and not a regular workcamp; it has a smaller work part and emphasizes the personal learning process over the community impact.
 We may be able to organize some outdoor voluntary work, but it depends on our partners and the weather conditions.
-Participants should use the opportunity to share something about their own culture and country, such as food, music, games or films at the international evening.

 Language: English

 Accommodation: The participants will stay in a house in Reykjavík.
-The facilities are basic with a kitchen, showers and a washing machine.
-Everyone is expected to show consideration for their companions.
-Participants will sleep in shared rooms/dorms of up to 6 people.
-Please bring your own sleeping bag.
+The facilities are basic with an equipped kitchen, dining and living room, bathrooms, showers and a washing machine.
+As participants sleep in shared rooms with up to 6 people, everyone is expected to behave considerately.
 Please note, the food provided is vegetarian.

 Location: Reykjavik is a dynamic, modern city which lives in harmony with nature, using renewable energy sources.
 The world’s northernmost capital bridges the Atlantic between Europe and North America.
 Reykjavík is spread across a peninsula with a panoramic view of the mountains and the Atlantic.
 It is an international city with a lively cosmopolitan cultural scene surrounded by beautiful nature.